 Vandalism coverage will pay for willful and malicious damages to the vehicle.
 The minimum deductible is $500 for this coverage and it is only available with the HDI Premier and Chubb Platinum policies.

 A driver's license policy is a liability-only policy that insures up to 3 drivers.
 This type of policy is convenient for drivers who have more than one vehicle that they regularly drive.
 This allows them to have one policy, yet have the flexibility to drive different eligible vehicles.
 It is important to keep in mind this policy will not cover any damages or theft of the vehicle.
-We offer policies with medical payments for passengers of your vehicle.
 This type of policy is only available as an annual policy.
 Learn more...

 Most policies include roadside assistance which is available 24/7 by calling the number listed on the front of your policy.
 This coverage includes towing, lockout service, jump start service, fuel service, and flat tire service.
 Legal aid and bail bond is available 24/7 by calling the number listed on the front of your policy.
 Legal aid includes legal defense.